Social Ministries at Pilgrim

 For our Nehemiah Project, we are choosing one organization, charity, or cause to support each month.

-For the month of March, Pilgrims will focus on upgrading the church security system.
+The focus of this project for the month of April is our youth scholarship fund.
+We will be donating to this fund to support the college tuition of our graduating seniors.
 There are several ways to contribute.
 You may use your designated Nehemiah Project offering envelope, send a check to Pilgrim, or click the yellow "Donate" button below to contribute via PayPal or credit card.

 Check back each month to see what organization, charity, or cause we will be focusing on.